Clemapfel/jluna/docs/manual.md

 ### Methodology

-> **Hint**: This section explains performance evaluations methodology for the sake of transparency and reproducibility.
+> **Hint**: This section explains the performance evaluations methodology, for the sake of transparency and reproducibility.
 User who are only interested in the results can safely skip this section.

 All benchmarks were done on a machine with the following CPU (output of unix' `lshw`)